maengkkong-rim/maengkkong-rim/_posts/2022-09-21-Socially Aware Motion Planning with Deep Reinforcement Learning.md

 <br><br>

 💡 [training a multiagent value network] <br>
-The CADRL work trained a two-agent network with three fully connected hidden layers, and use a minimax scheme for scaling up to multiagent(n>2) scenarios.
-Since training was solely performed on a two-agent system, it was difficult to encode/induce higher order behaviors, such as accounting for the relations between nearby agents.
+The CADRL solely performed on a two-agent system, so it was difficult to account for[^4] the relations between nearby agents.
 This work addresses this problem by developing a method that allows for training on multiagent scenarios directly.
-To capture the multiagent system's symmetrical structure, a NN with weight-sharing and max-pooling layers is employed, as shown in fig. 8.
+To `capture the multiagent system's symmetrical structure`, a `NN with weight-sharing` and `max-pooling layers` is employed, as shown in fig. 8.
 For a four-agent network showin in Fig. 8b, the three nearby agents' observed states can be swapped(blue input blocks) without affecting the output value.
-This condition is enforced through weight-sharing, as shown in Fig. 8a.
+This condition is enforced through `weight-sharing`, as shown in Fig. 8a.
 Two of such symmetrical layers are used, followed by a max-pooling layer for aggregating features and two fully-connected layers for computing a scalar value.
 This work uses the rectified linear unit(ReLU) as the activation function in the hidden layers.

 ![Fig. 8](images/2022-09-21-9.PNG) <center>Fig 8: Network structure for multiagent scenarios</center> <br>

 The input to the n-agent network is a generalization of $s$ and $s^o$, $s^{jn}=[s, \tilde{s}^{o, 1}, ... \tilde{s}^{o, n-1}]$.
 The norm-inducing reward function is defined similarly as (9) in Fig. 5, where a penalty is given if an agent's joint configuration with the closest nearby agent belongs to the penalty set $\mathcal{S}_{norm}$.
 The overall reward function is the sum of the original CADRL reward and the norm-inducing reward, that is, $R(\cdot)=R_{col}(\cdot)+R_{norm}(\cdot)$.

 The procedure for training a multiagent SA-CADRL policy is outlined in Algorithm 1.
 A value network is first initialized by training on an n-agent trajectory dataset through NN regression(line 1).
 Using this value network (6) and following an $\epsilon$-greedy policy, a set of trajectories can be generated on random set cases(line 5-7).
-The trajectories are then turned into state-value pairs and assimilated[^4] into the experience sets $E$, $E_b$(bad experience set)(line 10-11).
+The trajectories are then turned into state-value pairs and assimilated[^5] into the experience sets $E$, $E_b$(bad experience set)(line 10-11).
 A subset of state-value pairs is sampled from the experience sets, and subsequently used to update the value network through back-propagation(line 12-13).
 The process repeats for a pre-specified number of episodes(line 3-4).

 ![Al. 1](images/2022-09-21-al1.PNG) <center>Algorithm 1</center> <br>